waigwamacha/brainageprediction/README.md

 ### Training Data

-- I used a training set that comprised of participants from 6 sites (ABIDE I & II, CMI, CORR, NIH and PING).
+- We used a training set that comprised of participants from 6 sites (ABIDE I & II, CMI, CORR, NIH and PING).
 The training sample included 2884 healthy participants (Mean age=15.43, SD=5.79); 2308 participants were used for training, while 576 were used as the validation set

 – Age and sex distributions of the train and validation set

 <p float="left">
   <img src="figures/train_distribution.png" style="width:45%; height:auto;"/>
 </p>

 ### Hyperparameter Optimization